dimitri/pgloader/pgloader.1.md

 	    When this option is listed pgloader only issues the `COPY` statements, without doing any other processing.

-  - *SET*

-    This clause allows to specify session parameters to be set for all the sessions opened by pgloader.
-It expects a list of parameter name, the equal sign, then the single-quoted value as a comma separated list.

-	The names and values of the parameters are not validated by pgloader, they are given as-is to PostgreSQL.

   - *INCLUDING ONLY TABLE NAMES MATCHING*

 	Introduce a comma separated list of table names or *regular expression*